linuxserver/pixelflux/README.md

 settings.h264_streaming_mode = False     # Bypass all VNC logic and work like a normal video encoder, higher constant CPU usage for fullscreen gaming/videos

 # --- Hardware Acceleration ---
-# Set to >= 0 to enable VA-API on a specific /dev/dri/renderD* node.
+# >= 0: Enable GPU Encoding on /dev/dri/renderD(128 + index)
-# Set to -1 to disable VA-API and let the system try NVENC if available.
+# -1: Disable GPU Encoding (System will try NVENC if available when using the x11 backend, Wayland needs this set to a render node)
 settings.vaapi_render_node_index = -1

 # --- Change Detection & Optimization ---